embedthis/ioto/apps/demo/README.md

 The first step is to create an Demo product definition in the [Builder](https://admin.embedthis.com/).

-Because this demo will create a device cloud and manager, we need our own app definition so our devices will be kept private and not be publically visible.
+Because this demo requires a device cloud and management app, we need our own app definition so our devices will be kept private and not be publically visible.

 Navigate to the [Builder](https://admin.embedthis.com/clouds) site and select `Products` in the sidebar menu and click `Add Product`.
 Then create a product definition by entering a product name and description of your choosing.
 Select the `Ioto Agent` and select `By Device Volume` and enter `1` in the Total Device field.
 Your first device is free.